secretnamebasis/simple-tela/cmd/tela-cli/README.md

 9: Benevolent
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▼] [W:1337] [0/21] Enter detail number » 0
 [01/02/2006 15:04:05]  INFO  TELA-CLI: Rating is: 60  Average
+[01/02/2006 15:04:05]  INFO  TELA-CLI: Estimated fees: 0.00100 DERO
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▼] [W:1337] [0/21] Confirm rating (y/n) » y
 [01/02/2006 15:04:05]  INFO  TELA-CLI: Rate TXID: 54c5c6b44ebb494160baa0f1d9071cea4caa342c109d70857ccfa55272589798
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▼] [W:1337] [0/21] »
 ```

+#### DocShards
+Files exceeding the docCode size limit (~18KB) can be efficiently divided into smaller segments known as DocShards.
+This process allows the original file to be referenced and utilized in its entirety from a single SCID once installed.

+##### Create DocShards
+To create DocShard files from a source file, use the `file-shard <source>` command.
+Shard files will be created in the source file's directory.
+For example, the command `file-shard main.go` will output shard files as `main-1.go`, `main-2.go`, `main-3.go`, and so forth.

+To verify that the reconstructed DocShard files match the original source file, you can use the `file-construct <source>` command.
+For example, the command `file-construct main-2.go` will recreate the `main.go` file in the shard's directory.

+##### Install DocShards
+After creating your DocShard files, they can be installed following the same procedures outlined in [installing TELA-DOC](#install-tela-doc).
+When installing, ensure that you append `.shard` to the DOC dURLs to indicate that they are DocShards.

+Once all DocShard files are installed, their SCIDs can be embedded into a TELA-INDEX following the same procedures outlined in [installing TELA-INDEX](#install-tela-index).
+When installing, ensure that `.shards` is appended to the INDEX dURL to signify that reconstruction is required.

 ### TELA
 More information on TELA Decentralized Web Standard and its components can be found in the `civilware/tela` [package repo](https://github.com/civilware/tela).